-- The slug (a short label used as the last bit in the URLs). - The product's unit price. - One sample image to be shown in the catalog's list view. - A caption to be shown in the catalog's list view.
+- The name of the product. - The product code. - The slug (a short label used as the last bit in the URLs). - The product's unit price. - One sample image to be shown in the catalog's list view. - A caption to be shown in the catalog's list view.

-The detail view for each product must however be styled individually using a DjangoCMS placeholder together with the plugin system provided by djangocms-cascade.
+The detail view for each product must however be styled individually using a django-CMS placeholder together with the plugin system provided, for instance by djangocms-cascade.
 This gives the merchant all the flexibility to style each product's detail page individually and without having to create a special HTML template.
 Into the provided placeholder we then can add as many text fields as we want.
 Additionally we can use image galleries, carousels, different backgrounds, tab sets, etc.

-One plugin which should always be present is the Add Product to Cart plugin as found in section Shop, otherwise a customer wouldn't be able to add that product to the cart and thus purchasing anything.
+One plugin which should always be present on a product's detail page, is the Add Product to Cart plugin as found in section Shop.
+Otherwise a customer wouldn't be able to add that product to the cart and thus purchasing anything.